Soundboard (computer program): Other uses

 The soundboard is also used to facilitate humor, highlighting some of celebrities' more unusual utterances, or allowing for juxtaposition or even "composition" of quotes and sounds that would otherwise not go together.

 The soundboard has also been used as a promotional tool for films, television shows, radio, products and more.

 Call Centers are adopting soundboard technology.
 Though more limited in its scope and applications, soundboards are one type of agent-assisted automation, a specialized call center technology which improve productivity.
 For example, soundboards seem to be primarily used for outbound telemarketing.
 Because the technology effectively eliminates agent accents, the telemarketing work can be done by lower cost agents in offshore locations.

 Soundboard software for online games

 Thanks to the popularization of online videogames and communication tools through the Internet, different soundboard software has appeared.
-Note the following developments: EXP Soundboard (open source and compatible with WAV and MP3 audio files), Resanance (dedicated only to be used with Discord) or Voicemod (combining a voice changer, a voice generator and a soundboard in the same app.)
+Note the following developments: EXP Soundboard (open source and compatible with WAV and MP3 audio files) Soundpad, or with more features Noise-o-matic, Resanance or Voicemod (combining a voice changer, a voice generator and a soundboard in the same app.)